Autiverse: Eliciting Autistic Adolescents' Daily Narratives through AI-guided Multimodal Journaling

 To examine how \sysname{} supports autistic adolescents to recount their daily experience and its emotional impact, we conducted a two-week home deployment study with 10 autistic adolescent-parent dyads in South Korea.
 During the deployment period, adolescent participants journaled by conversing with an AI peer using \sysname{}, while a parent sat nearby in a safeguard role.
 Our results indicate that \sysname{} scaffolded coherent narratives and surfaced additional details about events and emotions.
 The AI peer provided a comfortable, nonjudgmental context for disclosure, making sharing feel enjoyable and under adolescents' own control.
 Parents, in turn, learned new information about their child's day and used it as a conversational bridge at home.
-Together, these findings suggest a practical, family-compatible pathway for AI-based journaling that can support narrative development and reflection in everyday life.
+These findings suggest a practical, family-compatible pathway for AI-based journaling that can support narrative development and reflection in everyday life.
 The contributions of this paper are fourfold: \begin{enumerate}[leftmargin=*, itemsep=4pt, topsep=2pt] \item Empirical insights from a formative study with autism experts and parents, identifying key challenges of eliciting narratives from autistic adolescents and design considerations for journaling systems in the field.

-\item The design and implementation of \sysname{}\footnote{The source code of \sysname{} will be open-sourced soon.}, a novel AI-guided multimodal journaling system that incorporates a customizable AI peer that helps scaffold narrative construction for autistic adolescents through conversation with visual supports.
+\item The design and implementation of \sysname{}, a novel AI-guided multimodal journaling system that incorporates a customizable AI peer that helps scaffold narrative construction for autistic adolescents through conversation with visual supports.
 The source code and a demo video of \sysname{} is publicly available at \sourcecode{}.

-\item Empirical findings from a two-week deployment with 10 autistic adolescent-parent dyads, including direct accounts from the adolescents themselves, demonstrating how \sysname{} was used for journaling and its perceived effects on adolescents and parents.
+\item Empirical findings from a two-week deployment with 10 autistic adolescent-parent dyads, including direct accounts from the adolescents, illustrating how \sysname{} scaffolded journaling and its perceived effects on adolescents and parents.